LAST UPDATED: 4/21/23 – Top Books for Travel Adventurers

 Author: Alfred Lansing

 This brilliant novel by author Alfred Lansing chronicles the failed attempt of Ernest Shackleton to cross the Antarctic continent in 1914.
 In what has become known as the Imperial Trans-Antarctic Expedition, Shackleton and his crew set sail aboard the vessel Endurance before becoming trapped in the ice.

 This is an epic tale that has been retold in various mediums over the decades, but there was so much about this story that I wasn’t aware of before reading this book.

 If you have always been fascinated by Shackelton’s adventure, this is a book that I would strongly recommend reading.
 His adventure is one of the biggest reasons why I want to travel to Antarctica.
 I highly recommend Endurance Shackleton’s Incredible Voyage if you love Antarctica too.

 Author: Martin Dugard

-Into Africa is one of the best books I have ever read.
+Into Africa is one of the best books I have ever read and one of the top books for travel ever sold.
 I started this book on my way to Tanzania, and I couldn’t put it down once I started reading it.
 In the book, author Martin Dugard tells the story of how American journalist Henry Morton Stanley came to find legendary British explorer Dr. David Livingstone in the heart of Africa.